renjithmadhavan/data-science-portfolio/_posts/articles/2016-09-23-how-to-set-up-rstudio-on-AWS-for-bioinformatics-class.md

 ```

-3. Run the script from the root super user.
+Run this script from the root super user.
 This syntax will install for all users.
 From the terminal with the active ssh session, type:

 ```
 sudo su - -c "R -e \"source('/home/ubuntu/packages.R')\""
 ```

-4. Install individual packages as necessary.
+Install individual packages as necessary.
 This syntax will install for all users. replace PACKAGENAME with your desired package name.

 ```
 sudo su - -c "R -e \"install.packages('PACKAGENAME')\""